 Besides joining virtually at your wedding ceremony, there are some creative ways for your wedding guests to be a part of your day.
 If gatherings less than ten people are allowed where you live, you could still have your close family or friends present for your wedding ceremony.
-Another option that I alluded to earlier is to have your wedding guests wait in their cars in the parking lot, and as soon as you walk outside after your ceremony your guests can celebrate you with signs, honking horns, and cheers.
+Another option that we alluded to earlier is to have your wedding guests wait in their cars in the parking lot, and as soon as you walk outside after your ceremony your guests can celebrate with you, with signs, honking horns and cheers.
 Another option is to set up a “parade” route of sorts.
 After you get married, you can drive around town by your friends’ and families’ homes, and they could wave at you from inside or celebrate with you from their driveway.

 Still have your wedding ceremony during coronavirus!

 If you’re facing roadblocks like the lack of a marriage license, a closed courthouse, and cancelled vendors, we are so sorry.
 We want you to know that if your heart is set on getting married on the date you dreamed of, then those roadblocks should not stop you from getting married!
 You should still have sweet moments getting ready that day, a ceremony that is meaningful and reflects your personalities and celebrate your love together with friends and family by your side!
 We’ll get there, let’s stay positive!

 We hope these ideas have been helpful for you during this difficult time of quarantine and unknowns.
 If you have any questions or need to talk through logistics with someone, we’re here to help!